jerilseb/doc-finder-mcp/README.md

 }
 ```

+### GitHub Repository (Private)

-If the documentation is stored in a private repo,
+If the documentation is stored in a private GitHub repository:

 ```json